 In Tallinn you will arrive and depart from Terminal A (Sadama 25) like Eckerö.
 As you will only have around three hours, it may be a good idea to take a taxi to where you want to start your exploring.

 Unfortunately I cannot recommend Linda Line to you in any circumstance.
 I have travelled on it twice now and will never again.
-The reason I went a second time was that the first time was so long ago that the memory had faded.
-Unfortunately it all came back during last summer’s trip.
+The reason I went a second time was that the first time was so long ago that the memory had faded and it was the only affordable choice at such a short notice in summer.
+Unfortunately it all came back during the trip.